-At a quick glance, the SR-B20A could be mistaken for a YAS-109 model, but when you take a closer look you will notice the subtle difference in material and shape.
+At a quick glance, the SR-B20A could be mistaken for a YAS-109 entry-level soundbar, but when you take a closer look you will notice the subtle difference in material and shape.
 One big improvement Yamaha made to the SR-B20A is the display panel.

 A display panel is one of the SR-B20A features that stood out to our team.
 It is still located in the same place, on top of the sound bar, but it is in a larger size now than the YAS-109 and is easier to read.
 However, our experts would have liked it more if it was located in the front of the grille for easy reading, but the larger LED lights do help with visibility.

 The slim design of Yamaha soundbars make them simple to use and easy to place.
-You can set it on a flat surface without the need to construct the wall mount, or you can mount it on the wall to save space.
+You can set it on a flat surface without the need to construct the wall mount, or it can be wall-mounted to save space.
 Either way, the lightweight SR-B20A will do wonders for your music.

-Don’t let the compact size fool you, the SR-B20A features all you would want in a soundbar and has two embedded subwoofers to boost the bass.
-Tons of single soundbar options do not have a subwoofer to enhance the low tones and deliver films and music at their highest potential.
+Don’t let the compact size fool you, the Yamaha’s SR-B20A features all you would want in a soundbar and has two embedded subwoofers to boost the bass drivers quality.
+Tons of single soundbar options do not have a external subwoofer to enhance the low-frequency sound and deliver films and music at their highest potential.

 Features of the Yamaha SR-B20A

 Overall, our experts had nothing but positive things to say about the performance of the SR-B20A soundbar.
-It already has two of its own built-in subs, so even without an external subwoofer, the SR-B20A can portray the low tones without any issues.
-However, it does still have an output for a bass extension if you want more rumbling vibrations, a feature our experts found useful in this Yamaha SR-B20A review.
+This Yamaha soundbar has a 120 watts of power, a pair of 55mm midrange drivers and two 75mm bass drivers.
+It already has two of its own built-in subs, so even without an external subwoofer, this soundbar can portray the low-end tones without any issues.
+However, it does still have an output for a bass and low-frequency extension if you want more rumbling vibrations, a feature our experts found useful in this SR-B20A’s review.

-Just the single audio format is still helpful, especially when you activate the sound mode options.
+Just the single audio format is still helpful, especially when you activate the audio mode options.
 With this enhancement, your media will be much clearer.

 The soundbar thoughtfully features Clear Voice mode, and in Yamaha soundbars this means the dialogue spoken onscreen will be in much clearer detail so you won’t ever miss what’s said in hushed conversation.

-However, we were able to make do with stereo of rmusic.
-Stereo also works as a surround mode when activated with the DTS.
+However, we were able to make do with stereo of music.
+Stereo also works as a surround mode when activated with the DTS even without Dolby Atmos.

-For wireless connectivity, the SR-B20A features Bluetooth.
+For wireless connectivity, the SR-B20A comes with Bluetooth 5.0.
 Bluetooth is extremely convenient for streaming content from mobile devices such as your smartphone, tablet or computer.

-Since the YAS-109 has Wi Fi, it’s quite discouraging that this model does not.
+Since the YAS-109 has Wi Fi and Amazon Alexa built-in, it’s quite discouraging that this model does not.
 However, Bluetooth is just as convenient for room to room streaming as long as you’re not too far away.

-Soundbars at a more affordable price usually do not feature WiFi , so we won’t be too hard on the SR-B20A, especially since its Bluetooth feature is quite handy for the price.
+Soundbars at a more affordable price usually do not feature WiFi and Amazon Alexa , so we won’t be too hard on the SR-B20A, especially since its Bluetooth feature is quite handy for the price.

-Soundbars all feature wired connections, and the SR-B20A has one HDMI input port plus a digital optical input.
+Soundbars all feature wired connections, and the SR-B20A comes with a single HDMI input port plus a digital optical input.
 HDMI is always our team’s top recommended option for ease of setup and support of high definition content.
 HDMI ARC is another option as HDMI ARC can support both sending and receiving signals.

-If your TV does not have HDMI compatibility, then the digital optical is the next best option on the list.
-Digital optical can process digital content up to 4K.
+If your TV does not have HDMI compatibility, then the optical audio is the next best option on the list.
+Digital optical can process digital content up to 4K HDR.

 The more connections, the better.
 Some soundbars will offer two optical connection ports for the option to connect more devices at once.
 Think about how many external components you will hook up to your system to determine how many you need.